Stochastic Oscillator Trading Analysis & Stochastic Oscillator Trading Indicator Signals

 Developed by George C. Lane

-This Oscillator is based on the theory that in an up trend market the price closes near high of price range & in a downward trending market the price will close near the low of price range.
+This Oscillator is based on the theory that in an up trend market the price closes near high of price range & in a downward trending market the price will close near the low of the price range.

 The Stochastic Lines are drawn as 2 lines- %K and %D.